linx-software/linx-oauth2-token-service/README.md

    To get this value without manually typing it out, make a request to the [CallbackURL operation](https://demo.api.linx.twenty57.net/linxauth/swagger/index.html?url=/linxauth/documentation/openapi.json#/OAuth%202.0%20flow/CallbackUrl).

-   This will return a string built up of the callback url that you can then add to your app registration:
+   This will return a string built up of the callback URL that you can then add to your app registration:
    ```
    https://dev1.api.linx.twenty57.net/linxauth/callback
    ```